swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 With enough system load, the polling check might only run a handful of times, or only once, before the timeout is triggered.
 In this case, the component being polled might not have had time to update its status such that polling could pass.
-Using the `Aquarium.raiseDolphins` example from earlier: On the first time that `runPollAndCheckIfShouldStop` executes, the background task created by `raiseDolphins` might not have started executing its closure, leading the polling to continue.
-If the system is under sufficiently high load - which can be caused by having a very large amount of tests in the test suite - then once the `Task.yield` finishes and the while condition is checked again, then it might now be past the timeout.
-Or the task created by `Aquarium.runDolphins` might have started and the closure run to completion before the next time `runPollAndCheckIfShouldStop()` is executed.
-Or both.
+Using the `Logger` example from earlier: On the first time that `runPollAndCheckIfShouldStop` executes, the task to actually record the log might not have had a chance to even run, leading the polling to continue.
+If the system is under sufficiently high load - which can be caused by having a very large amount of non-serialized tests in the test suite - then once the `Task.yield` finishes and the while condition is checked again, it might now be past the timeout.
+Or the logging might have completed before the next time `runPollAndCheckIfShouldStop()` is executed.
 This approach of using a clock to check when to stop is inherently unreliable, and becomes increasingly unreliable as the load on the system increases and as the size of the test suite increases.
+The only way to entirely prevent that while still directly using a `duration` timeout is to execute only 1 test at a time, on a non-virtualized system that is not running any other processes.

-To prevent this, the Testing library will calculate how many times to poll the `body`.
+Instead, to prevent this, the Testing library will calculate how many times to poll the `body`.
 This can be done by dividing the `duration` by the `interval`.
 For example, with the default 1 second duration and 1 millisecond interval, the Testing library could poll 1000 times, waiting 1 millisecond between polling attempts.
 This is resistant to the issues posed by concurrent execution and scales with system load and test suite size.